 Marley’s music advocates for social change and brings to light issues he values: “Disparity of wealth, poverty and lack of education,” Stephen says.
 “I am Jamaican, so it is really important for me to start in my home country.
 Music sparks change and builds innovation.
 If I can play in any part of that process I am grateful.”

 Stephen is a mentor in more ways than that.
-He guides his own children in the studio and assists them in creating their own rhythm.
+He guides his children in the studio and assists them in creating their own rhythm.
 “Many of my children are musicians.
-From an early age, since birth really, they have been exposed to a musical environment, from joining me on tour to being by my side in the studio,” Marley says.
-“Now I am blessed to share the stage with many of them.
-They are all inclined in their own right, whether musically or in another field, so I will support them in their journeys.”
+From an early age, since birth, they have been exposed to a musical environment, from joining me on tour to being by my side in the studio,” Marley says.
+“Now, I am blessed to share the stage with many of them.
+They are all inclined in their own right, whether musically or in another field, so that I will support them in their journeys.”

 What should we expect in his shows in Colorado?
 “If you like the acoustic vibe we are bringing on the road, this is the perfect addition,” Marley says.
 “Colorado is vibrant.
 In all of my years touring here, the fans here bring good energy.
 Colorado is good, especially when it came to legalizing Kaya, so I think the people are elevated in a more conscious way.”